Kointaker/TODO-App/README.md

-# Todo APP using Vue.JS
+# ToDo App
+A To-Do App coded with Vue.JS